 There's no one right way to name applications; rather, it’s about creating naming rules and conventions now so you don’t have to think about them in the future.
 With that in mind, I’d like to share some best practices for naming applications, particularly if you aim to monitor them with New Relic.

 The goal here is to help you improve the way you monitor your applications, especially in large deployments.
 While application naming has no functional impact on your ability to use New Relic, adhering to a naming standard can enhance the organization of your application in our platform.

-1. Use APM’s auto naming, but be intentional with internal names
+1. Use auto naming in New Relic, but be intentional with internal names

 Deployment names based on, say, internal Java deployment code can be helpful for developers but may not help other teams and users understand the purpose or use of an application.
 Instead, create an internal naming scheme and make sure all your teams are familiar with it and can easily identify apps using it.

 An app’s name should reflect, at minimum, its purpose in your organization.
 But it’s also useful for the name to indicate other information, such as the app’s location.
 Just as you would create a list of criteria to define business-related KPIs, you should create criteria before building your naming scheme.

 Here are some common questions you could ask to define your app naming strategy:

 - Is your app internal?
 What information do you want to use to identify a single internal app?
 Does the app have an internal name, code, or acronym used to identify it, for example:

 - What service does the app (or microservice) provide?